 Is It Bad To Rev Your Car Engine?

 It’s not bad to rev the engine occasionally.
 It’s a great tool to charge the battery or warm up the engine.

 However, you need to be careful how you rev the engine.
-You don’t want the tachometer to reach the red line or it could create damage to the engine.
+You don’t want the tachometer to reach the red line, or it could cause damage to the engine.
 Follow our directions, showing you how to rev the engine safely.

 What is the proper way to rev a car?

 Revving a car is simple, although there are several things to be careful about.
 For a start, warm up the engine to a running temperature, as revving it while cold may cause damage.
 Next, put the transmission into Neutral or Park.
 Or, if you have a manual, shift it out of gear.
 To be on the safe side, you may want to apply the parking brake.
 Lastly, press the throttle and watch the revs as they go up.
 Still, make sure the needle doesn’t reach the rev counter’s red area.

 Do you rev a car in neutral or park?

 There is no difference between revving the car in Park or Neutral.
 In both these gears, the transmission will be disengaged.
 As such, it will not transfer the power from the engine to the wheels.
 And that’s just what you need when revving the engine while stationary, as it will not put additional loads on the drivetrain.
 The only difference between these two gears is that when in Park, a mechanism within the transmission engages and prevents the vehicle from moving.

 Yes.
 Revving the car is completely safe.
 That is, at least as long as you follow several basic steps.
 This includes warming up the engine and shifting the transmission out of gear.
 Park is the best option for an automatic, whereas applying the parking brake will do the same in cars with a manual transmission.
 With all precautionary steps checked out, you can safely press the throttle and rev the car.
 The only thing left to be careful of while doing this is not revving up into the rev counter’s red area.